LIGHTWEIGHT HOME MADE GEAR

 - Make a G4 pack

-Detailed instructions and drawings from gvpgear.com - we have not tried that one yet…
+Detailed instructions and drawings were on gvpgear.com before it went away - we have not tried that one yet…